OCFL/extensions/docs/0012-hash-and-no-prefix-id-n-tuple-storage-layout.md

 ["Python Code"](#python-code) section):

 1. Remove the prefix, which is everything to the left of the right-most instance of any of the delimiters, as well as the corresponding delimiter.
 If there is no delimiter, the whole id is used; if a delimiter is found at the end, it is ignored.
-2. The prefix-omitted OCFL object identifier is encoded as UTF-8 and hashed using the specified `digestAlgorithm`.
+2. The OCFL object identifier with prefix removed is encoded as UTF-8 and hashed using the specified `digestAlgorithm`.
 3. The digest is encoded as a lower-case hex string.
 4. Starting at the beginning of the digest and working forwards, the digest is divided into `numberOfTuples` tuples each containing `tupleSize` characters.
 5. The tuples are joined, in order, using the filesystem path separator.
-6. The OCFL prefix-omitted object identifier is percent-encoded to create the encapsulation directory name (see ["Encapsulation Directory"](#encapsulation-directory) section above for details).
+6. The OCFL object identifier with prefix removed is percent-encoded to create the encapsulation directory name (see ["Encapsulation Directory"](#encapsulation-directory) section above for details).
 7. The encapsulation directory name is joined to the end of the path.